OE9SAU/SAULink9/README.md

 ## Highlights

-🔹 Compatible with many analog TRX devices
+🔹 Compatible with mostly any analog TRX devices

 🔹 DIY & flexible – easy to set up and adapt to your needs